 Afghan Kuchi Dog

 Afghan Kuchi dogs – also known as the Afghan Shepherd dog and the Afghan Mountain dog – were originally bred by Afghan nomads and are a large, stocky guarding breed.
-There are three varieties of this breed, each with different coat types and lengths.

 Unlike Afghan Hounds, Afghan Kuchi dogs are bred solely for work—not for appearances.
 They have thick necks, large heads, and their tails are often cropped.